4BitBen/4BitBen.github.io/about.md

 ---

 # About Me
-My name is Ben and I am currently a senior software engineer at Fluke Networks in Colorado.
+My name is Ben, and I am currently a senior software engineer at Fluke Networks in Colorado.
 My passion is in distributed systems and automation, while being involved in the full life cycle of a product.
 Here are a few things that are important me: